 Padded, quilted thigh defenses of the late 13th and early 14th Centuries.

-Reinforcing plate shaped to fit over and augment the pauldron on Italian 15th Century armours.
+Reinforcing plate shaped to fit over and augment the pauldron on Italian 15th Century armors.
 These were attached to the pauldron by means of a staple and pin.

-A complete plate armour that also features many exchange pieces; 16th Century.
+A complete plate armor that also features many exchange pieces; 16th Century.

 Plating with a thin layer of gold.

-Piece of armour protecting the throat.
+Piece of armor protecting the throat.
 May be a simple collar or a more elaborate design composed of several pieces.

-German armour of the late 15th Century, characterized by a slim angular line, cusping, fluting, and fan-shaped designs.
+German armor of the late 15th Century, characterized by a slim angular line, cusping, fluting, and fan-shaped designs.

 Also called earlier a jamber or schynbald.
 A defense for the lower leg, originally only defending the shin, but later including a hinged ‘door’ to defend the calf.

-English armour produced at the royal workshops established by Henry VIII in the early 16th Century.
+English armor produced at the royal workshops established by Henry VIII in the early 16th Century.